BagunasJohnrey/Catering-Python/README.md

 - **View All Bookings**:
   - Admin can view all existing bookings.
 - **Delete Bookings**:
-  - Admin can delete bookings by selecting the event date.
+  - Admin can delete, sort, and update bookings by selecting the event date.

 ---